Skip to main content

 Practical strategies for negotiating your insurance claim, from responding to lowball offers to knowing when to escalate the dispute.

 What happens to your insurance claim when your property is in foreclosure?
-How full credit bids can extinguish the lender
+How full credit bids can extinguish the lender's right to insurance proceeds.

-California Insurance Code 790.03 defines unfair claims settlement practices.
-Learn what the statute prohibits, when a 790 letter (drafted by counsel) is appropriate, and how the statute interacts with common-law bad faith.
+California Insurance Code 790.03 defines unfair claims practices.
+What the statute prohibits, when a 790 letter fits, and how it links to common-law bad faith.

 Insurance Company Delay Tactics and Your Rights